ncstate/directory/README.md

 If you need to delete someone who was pulled through an active OUC, you will set that post to either `Draft` or `Private`.
 This will be prevent the person from being listed on your public-facing site.

 Removing a Unity ID or OUC on the `Settings` page will not remove the associated people from WordPress.

+## Building the Plugin

+A build script is included to make it easier to create the plugin archive WordPress is expecting if you did a manual install of the plugin where you uploaded the archive through the web interface.
+To build the plugin like this:

+1. Navigate to the root of the repository.
+2. Determine where you want to store the archive before add/uploading to WordPress.
+We'll use `/tmp` as an example.
+3. Run `bin/build /tmp`.
+This places a zip-file called `ncstate-directory.zip` into `/tmp`.

+You can then take this file and install it on WordPress.